SliTaz-official/slitaz-wiki/en/guides/netstart.rst

 Slitaz is one of the extremely rare OS's available fully prepared for the web start in live mode using a very small starting program.
 The starting program can be saved on a old floppy disk or very little special ISO burned on a CD-ROM.

-But each starting ISO of Slitaz with the live version of "base", "justX" or "stable" or "cooking" contains also this start program being used through the commando line options at starting time of the ISO.
+But each starting ISO of Slitaz with the live version of "base", "justX" or "stable" or "cooking" contains also this start program being used through the command line options at starting time of the ISO.

 The special advantage of this kind of start is to work with the most actual cooking version and not with the version of the CD.